Healthy Homes Assessment Newlands

 What are unjustifiable gaps or holes?

-There is no require to cover up gaps or holes that are part of the construction.
-For instance, small gaps around doors and windows could be required to allow for movement of the structure as the house is heated and cools to allow them to be opened and closed rather than sticking.
-We will check all doors and windows in our Healthy Homes assessment of your rental property.
+There is no need to cover up holes or gaps that are part of the construction.
+For instance, small gaps around windows and doors could be required to allow for movement within the building as the home gets warmer and cooler, so that they are able to be closed and opened rather than sticking.
+We will examine every window and door in the Healthy Homes assessment of your rental property.

 draught stopping building inspections